 - A school-made packed lunch

-In addition there is the option to have a cooked school meal on a Wednesday only.
-This is ‘Wednesday Roast’ and is a popular choice as well as an opportunity for children to ‘try’ or to be introduced to our excellent school meals.
+In addition there is the option to have a cooked school meal on a Wednesday and/or Friday only.
+There is ‘Wednesday Roast’ every Wednesday and ‘Fish Friday’ every Friday, both are popular choices as well as an opportunity for children to ‘try’ or to be introduced to our excellent school meals.
 Alternatively, you may provide your child with a packed lunch from home.
 New Reception children, accompanied by a parent or carer, are invited to sample a meal before they start school.

 Parents wishing to change their child’s dinner arrangements from school dinners to packed lunches, or vice versa, are required to give two weeks’ notice before the end of a half term.
 A form is available from the School Office.